MithamoMorgan/Writting_Clean_python_code/README.md

 ### 7 Testing:

   Write unit test for your code.
 Automated tests help catch errors early and provide a safety net for [refactoring](https://www.freecodecamp.org/news/best-practices-for-refactoring-code/).

+### 8. Readability Matters:

+  Prioritize code readability over cleverness.
+Write code so that others (or future you can understand it easily).

+### 9. Continuous Learning:

+  Stay updated with best practises, new language features, and community guidelines.
+Continuous learning helps improve your coding skills.